Reviews You Can Rely On

 Colorways limited

 A helmet that pampers you with such luxurious comfort comes at a high price, so you may have to save up for the Velocis.
 The aforementioned padding is excellent, but it's a bit of an annoyance to remove and clean.
-The back harness system that wraps the occipital bone curiously pops off sometimes when not worn, which you may have to re-attach now and again.
-If this helmet doesn't quite fit the bill, consider the Giro Aries Spherical, another wonder-helmet.
+The back harness system that wraps the occipital bone curiously pops off sometimes when not worn, so you may have to re-attach it now and again.
+If this helmet doesn't quite fit the bill, consider the Giro Aries Spherical, another wonder-helmet, with incredible ventilation to keep you cool while setting personal records.
+“Both of these helmets are absolutely incredible works of wearable art,” maintains our lead tester.

 Read more: Trek Velocis MIPS review